Revised 0ctober 4th 2020

 Free local phone calls

 The phone in the room could be used to make free local calls, which turned out to be a life saver as I didn’t have a local SIM and my Wechat account was blocked for ‘suspicious activity’ and ‘being reported for harassment’ after I could not remember my Wechat payment passcode, and apparently added too many new friends.

-The carpet in the hall was very thick and very hard to walk on and drag around your luggage.
+The carpet in the hall was very thick and very hard to walk on and drag around your luggage, especially if it is heavy.
 Even the housekeeping staff seemed to struggle with their cart.
 The lifts are very fast, I stayed on the top most floor (21st floor) and the lifts never took more than a minute from waiting to arriving in the lobby.
 My ears never got blocked up either.

 The front desk seemed to be truly 24 hours, and screened calls to your room for spam which is good, as I have heard of spam calls in cheap hotels.
 They address you by name and salutation, while not something I like, still is a hallmark of 5 star personalised service.
 Taxis are allowed right up to their front door so you get door to door service (the hotel doorman did yell at the driver to do so, so maybe the nice manners and attitude stops at the front desk).
 What I found strange was that the revolving door was not open for use, and always blocked with a rope barrier.
 This means you need to open the door on your way in and out.
 I find it strange, impractical and just plain illogical that there are facilities that are physically there but are either incomplete, incorrectly or impractically installed, locked and not accessible to the public or otherwise never available for use, or a combination of any of the above.
 Why bother using the time and resources to provide it when you won’t let people use it?